mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 One goal for the RoQ protocol is to shield RTP applications from the details of QUIC encapsulation, so the RTP application doesn't need much information about QUIC from RoQ, but some information will be valuable.
 For example, it could be desirable that the RoQ implementation provides an indication of connection migration to the RTP application.

-Because RTP applications do use the application timestamps contained in RTCP packets in a variety of ways, a RoQ implementation that provides and event-driven API can allow RoQ applications to generate RTCP packets "at the last moment", when the RoQ application is able to send the RTCP packet, and allow RoQ applications to notice that QUIC congestion control is limiting the ability of the RoQ application to send packets without this delay.
+Because RTP applications do use the application timestamps contained in RTCP packets in a variety of ways, a RoQ implementation that provides and event-driven API can allow RoQ applications to generate RTCP packets "at the last moment", when the RoQ application is able to send the RTCP packet, and allow RoQ applications to notice that QUIC congestion control is limiting the ability of the RoQ application to send RTCP packets without this delay.

 # Discussion